ktorio/ktor-documentation/topics/server-swagger-ui.md

 ## Configure CORS {id="configure-cors"}

-To ensure Swagger UI can access your API endpoints correctly, you must configure [Cross-Origin Resource Sharing (CORS)](server-cors.md).
+To ensure Swagger UI can access your API endpoints correctly, you need to first configure [Cross-Origin Resource Sharing (CORS)](server-cors.md).

 The example below applies the following CORS configuration:
-- `anyHost` enables cross-origin requests from any host.
+* `anyHost` enables cross-origin requests from any host.
-- `allowHeader` allows the `Content-Type` client header used for [content negotiation](server-serialization.md).
+* `allowHeader` allows the `Content-Type` client header used for [content negotiation](server-serialization.md).

 ```kotlin
 ```